-Enacted on May 25, 2018, the General Data Protection Act (GDPR) shook up the privacy world by enacting some of the strongest consumer protection laws ever seen.
-Any industry that processes the information of European Union residents was affected, and the act was designed to force organizations to implement the appropriate processes to manage consumer privacy and build consumer trust.
+Enacted on May 25, 2018, the General Data Protection Regulation (GDPR) shook up the privacy world by enacting some of the strongest consumer protection laws ever seen.
+Any industry that processes the personal data of European Union residents was affected, and the regulation was designed to force organizations to implement the appropriate processes to manage consumer privacy and build consumer trust.

 One year later, we reflect on what’s changed – and where we’re headed in 2019.

 The GDPR was announced in 2016, giving organizations two years to enhance their privacy processes in preparation of the May 25, 2018 deadline.
 Organizations that are not compliant could face stiff penalties including:

 - A warning in writing in the cases of first and non-intentional noncompliance

 - Restricting access to data, including definitive and permanent bans

 - Loss of the organization’s ability to operate in the EEA and EU Member States

 - A fine of up to €20,000,000 or up to 4% of the annual worldwide revenue of the preceding financial year in case of an enterprise, which is greater

 Despite the two-year warning, many organizations waited to update their privacy policies and features, causing a last-minute scramble and messy implementation.
 In January of 2019, Google was fined £50,000,000 by France’s data protection authority (DPA), who charged Google with a lack of transparency and consent in advertising personalization (including a pre-checked box to personalize ads for the consumer).
 In the United Kingdom, over 96,000 complaints with the GDPR have been filed since the GDPR implementation date.